Abrock3/HW-2-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport

-I wrote almost all of it from scratch, using a mobile-first approach to responsiveness and later added breakpoints for larger browser resolutions.
+I wrote almost all of it from scratch with no frameworks, using a mobile-first approach to responsiveness and later added breakpoints for larger browser resolutions.
 In addition I tried to make it as accessible as possible, using descriptive elements, contrasting colors, and alt tags where necessary.
-I needed to use placeholders for my works, as I have no original works (aside from the code refactoring project) completed at this time.

 ## Usage